GameFoundry/bsf/Documentation/Manuals/Native/User/joints.md

 ### Limits
 To specify the distance range call @ref bs::CDistanceJoint::setMinDistance "CDistanceJoint::setMinDistance()" and @ref bs::CDistanceJoint::setMaxDistance "CDistanceJoint::setMaxDistance()".

-You must also explicitly enable the distance limits by calling @ref bs::CDistanceJoint::setFlag "CDistanceJoint::setFlag()" with @ref bs::DistanceJoint::Flag::MinDistance "DistanceJoint::Flag::MinDistance" and @ref bs::DistanceJoint::Flag::MaxDistance "DistanceJoint::Flag::MaxDistance" flags.
+You must also explicitly enable the distance limits by calling @ref bs::CDistanceJoint::setFlag "CDistanceJoint::setFlag()" with @ref bs::DistanceJointFlag::MinDistance "DistanceJointFlag::MinDistance" and @ref bs::DistanceJointFlag::MaxDistance "DistanceJointFlag::MaxDistance" flags.
 This allows you to only enable one or another, in case no restrictions are needed in one extreme.

 ~~~~~~~~~~~~~{.cpp}
 // Keep the bodies in between 5 and 20 units between each other